Lampedusa

-Since the early 2000s, the island has become a primary European entry point for migrants, mainly coming from Libya.
+Since the early 2000s, the island has become a primary European entry point for migrants, mainly coming from Libya and Tunisia.

 In 2021, the island received the Jan Karski Eagle Award, as the first and only time that the award was given out three times in a year.

 Etymology

 The name Lampedusa derives from the ancient Greek name of the island, Λοπαδούσσα or Λαπαδούσσα (Lopadoússa/Lapadoússa).

-It has been suggested that the name derives from the word λέπας (lépas), which means 'rock', due to the rocky landscape of the island; another story is that this word was also used by the Greeks for a kind of oyster and the island called that, due to the abundance of this kind of oyster.
+It has been suggested that the name derives from the word λέπας (lépas), which means 'rock', due to the rocky landscape of the island; another story is that this word was also used by the Greeks for a kind of oyster and the island was called that, due to the abundance of this kind of oyster.
 Other scholars believe that the name derives from λαμπάς (lampás), which means 'torch', because of the lights which were placed on the island for sailors.

 History

+Prior to 1800

-Historically, Lampedusa was a landing place and a maritime base for the ancient Phoenicians, Greeks, Romans and Berbers.
+Historically, Lampedusa was a landing place and a maritime base for the ancient Phoenicians, Greeks and Romans.
 The Romans established a plant for the production of the prized fish sauce known as garum.
 In 812 (or 813), directed by the Aghlabids, the island was sacked by Saracens during the Arab–Byzantine wars.

-By the end of the medieval period, the island became a dependency of the Kingdom of Sicily.
-In 1553, Barbary pirates from North Africa under the command of the Ottoman Empire raided Lampedusa, and carried off 1,000 captives into slavery.
+By the end of the medieval period, the island had become a dependency of the Kingdom of Sicily.
+In 1553, Barbary pirates from North Africa under the command of the Ottoman Empire raided Lampedusa and carried off 1,000 captives into slavery.
 As a result of pirate attacks, the island became uninhabited.
 In 1565, Don García de Toledo made a brief stop at Lampedusa while leading a relief force to break the Great Siege of Malta.
 In subsequent centuries, the Hospitaller fleet which was based in Malta sometimes used Lampedusa's harbour as a shelter from bad weather or from corsairs.

 In 1667, the island was given to Ferdinand Tomasi of Palermo, who acquired the title of Prince of Lampedusa from King Charles II of Spain.
 Tomasi was the ancestor of the writer Giuseppe Tomasi di Lampedusa.
 A century after acquiring the island, the Tomasi family began a program of resettlement.

 In the late 18th century, the Order of St. John maintained a small establishment on Lampedusa, which included a chapel dedicated to the Virgin Mary.
 This was manned by a priest and six Maltese men, who often traded with pirates.
 A structure known as marabuto, probably a mausoleum commemorating a member of the Marabouts, also existed on the island at this time, and it was visited by many Muslim devotees.